Wappo language

 Paul Radin published the first texts on Wappo grammar in the 1920s.
 Jesse O. Sawyer published English-Wappo Vocabulary in 1965 and continued to study Wappo grammar throughout his life.
 Other linguists who have contributed to the study of Wappo include William E. Elmendorf, Alice Shepherd, Sandra Thompson, Joseph Sung-Yul Park, and Charles N. Li.

+As of the 21st century, there are some plans and efforts at language revival.

 Phonology

 Vowels

 Wappo has five vowel qualities, but the literature is inconsistent as to whether a length distinction exists.
 In his Wappo lexicon, Sawyer transcribes long vowels, but Thompson et al., who worked with the same speaker, report that they did not hear any long vowels.

 According to Radin, the following diphthongs occur in Wappo: /ao/, /ai/, /ɛo/, /ɛi/, /ɛu/, /ei/, /ɔi/, /iɛ/, and /ui/.

 Consonants

 The transcription style (bolded symbols below) is based on Sawyer's work with Somersal, with further interpretation by Thompson, Park and Li.
 Thompson et al. propose that Wappo has three types of stops: plain, aspirated and glottalized.
 Stops plus /h/ are therefore treated as single aspirated stops.
 Sawyer notes that /f/, /d/, /g/, /r/ and /rʼ/ are used for Spanish borrowings.

-The above table omits /cʰ/ [] and /čʰ/ [].